Theeoi/notion-recurring-tasks/docs/index.md

 When submitting a new issue it is important to leave as much information as possible.
 More detailed issues have a higher chance of getting a quick response.
 Important details to include are:

+- What are you trying to do?
+- What do you expect would happen?
+- What is really happening?
+  - What error message are you seeing, if any?
 - What operating system are you using?
-- Is the issue related to the executable or the source code?
-- What error messages are you seeing, if any?
-- A thurough description of your issue
-- If applicable, how to reproduce your issue
+- How would one reproduce your issue?